AndyWalker81/ProgrammingForDataAnalysis_Project/README.md

 A set of data taken from the [PGA Tour website](https://www.pgatour.com/) consisting of the top 100 players by 2021 Fedex Cup rank is then presented.
 The name and data for each of the four variable is included.
 From these data, the `fitter` function determines the best-fit distribution for each variable.

 Next, data for each of the top 100 players within each variable category was collected from the PGA Tour website for the years 1990, 2000, 2010, and 2020.
 For each variable, the mean for each year is calculated.
-The increase or decrease between the mean value for each year is then determined - this shows whether PGA Tour golfers, on average, have increased or decreased their statistics each decade.
+The increase or decrease between the mean value for each year is then determined - this gives an indication of whether, PGA Tour golfers, on average, have improved or worsensed each decade for these particular four stats.

 Based on the average increase or decrease for each decade determined in the last section, an estimate is made for the values of each variable in 2030.

 Then, the distribution for each variable is simulated using the 2030 estimated values using the `scipy` package.
-The size of each distribution is set to 250 in the notebook.
+The size of each distribution is set to 250 results in the notebook.
 However, the user may wish to alter this value and the option is there to do so within Section 7 of the notebook (if using a dynamic version of the notebook).

 A comparison is then made of each variable using the pairplot function within the `seaborn` package.